xycarto/sentinel-processing/README.md

 **In Development**

 Repository for developing methods to process Sentinel 1 (SAR) and Sentinel 2 into useful GIS products.
-Slowing adding new techniques as time permits
+Slowly adding new techniques as time permits

 ## Includes